-Substituting Chopped Onions With Onion Powder or Onion Flakes
+Using Onion Powder or Flakes

-Save Time and Avoid Running Out of Onions Again
+Avoid Running out of Onions

 If you prefer to work with raw onions, make sure you store them properly.
 This will ensure that they don't sprout before you get a chance to use them.
 It's also helpful to know that some onion varieties store longer and better than others.